 The Swedish Gaming Authorities are still very strict when it comes to unlicensed sites and while they do not prosecute players it could affect your bankroll.
 It is therefore advised that Swedish players stick to online casinos that have been fully licensed and regulated.

 Keep in mind that you can claim only one welcome offer in your life so it's best to find an online casino with the best offer available.
 Apart from that, you can take into consideration game variety and customer care.
 Any online casino that has the necessary licence awarded by the Swedish Gaming Authority is considered safe to play at.

 There is a list of amazing online casinos that have been vetted and reviewed by CasinoWow and are deemed safe and fun to play.
-For a bigger selection of fair and secure gambling sites, players are welcome at taking a look at our top-rated Swedish casinos list.
+For a bigger selection of fair and secure gambling sites, players are welcome at taking a look at our list of top-rated Swedish casinos.
 Also, you can find the most popular casino games in Sweden, saving you time to choose what and where to play!